lbc-team/truffle-docs/source/quickstart.md

    (8) 0f62d96d6675f32685bbdb8ac13cda7c23436f63efbb9d07700d8669ff12b7c4
    (9) 8d5366123cb560bb606379f90a0bfd4769eecc0557f1b362dcae9012b548b1e5

-   Mnemonic: candy maple cake sugar pudding cream honey rich smooth crumble sweet treat
+   Mnemonic: candy maple cake sugar pudding cream honey tiny smooth crumble sweet treat

    ⚠️  Important ⚠️  : This mnemonic was created for you by Truffle.
 It is not secure.
    Ensure you do not use it on production blockchains, or else you risk losing funds.